Fast End-to-End Trainable Guided Filter: Conclusion

 \section{Conclusion}

-We present a novel deep learning building block, namely guided filtering layer.
-This new building block aims at efficiently generating high-resolution output with low-resolution one and a high-resolution guidance map.
-By formulating the guided filter into a fully differentiable module, deep-learning-based image processing and dense prediction approaches would benefit from end-to-end training and generate high-quality results.
+We present a novel building block for FCN, namely guided filtering layer, which aims at enhancing the ability of FCNs for joint upsampling.
+By formulating the guided filter into a fully differentiable module with learnable convolutional kernels, FCN-based pixel-wise image prediction approaches can benefit from end-to-end training and generate high-quality results.
 We further extend the proposed layer with a learnable transformation function, which makes it generalize well to different tasks by producing task-specific guidance maps.
-We integrate the guided filtering layer with CNNs and evaluate it on five image processing tasks and three computer vision tasks.
-Experiments show that the proposed layer could achieve the state-of-the-art performance while taking $10\text{-}100\times$ less computationally time cost.
-We also conduct a comprehensive ablation study, which demonstrates the contribution of each component as well as each hyper-parameters.
-Although we observe the proposed approach obtains the significant improvements, it is noticeable that guided filter layer is not in an optimal architecture.
-We believe this is because the guided filter is a resolution-dependent operator.
-In the future, we plan to develop a better architecture to tackle this issue.
+We integrate the guided filtering layer with FCNs and evaluate it on five image processing tasks and three computer vision tasks.
+Experiments show that the proposed layer could achieve state-of-the-art performance while taking $10\text{-}100\times$ less computational cost.
+We also conduct a comprehensive ablation study, which demonstrates the contribution of each component as well as the hyper-parameters.